mcbarros/isp-monitor/README.md

 # ISP Monitor

-Small project to manage and monitor ISP providers interacting with MikroTik router through [RouteOS API](https://rubygems.org/gems/routeros-api)
+Small project to manage and monitor ISP providers interacting with MikroTik router through [RouterOS API](https://rubygems.org/gems/routeros-api)

 This project is meant to be used as selfhosted app, be careful with any other use.